marcobeierer/wordpress-linkchecker/src/readme.txt

 = 1.15.0 =
 *Release Date - 21th July, 2018*

-* Export result as CSV file for users of the professional version.
+* Export result as CSV file for users of the Pro version.
-* Result is saved on server for customers of the professional version.
+* Result is saved on server for customers of the Pro version.
 So the same result can be downloaded by multiple users or with multiple browsers.
 * Added hint how to change scheduler email address.

 = 1.14.0 =